What to do in Dubai: 12 day trips and activities for an unforgettable holiday

 A desert tour is well suited for a first impression of the sandy surroundings of the metropolis.
 You will be picked up from your hotel in a Jeep 4×4 and taken along a breakneck drive through the dunes to the desert camp.

 There you will be greeted with Arabic coffee, tea and dates together with other visitors.
-In addition there are activities such as camel riding, traditional henna painting, photos in traditional robes and trying out water pipes under the starry sky.
+In addition there are activities such as camel riding, traditional henna painting, photos in traditional robes and trying out hookahs under the starry sky.

 At the end of the desert safari there will be a buffet with culinary delicacies of the region, belly dances and so-called Tanura dances.
 These are cancelled during religious holidays, so we recommend to have a look at the calendar before booking.